winofi/wspr_live_corrections/README.md

 There are many known errors inside the Wspr (wsprnet.org) dataset.
 This reposity contains a collection of known issues which are applied to the wspr.live database.

 ### Automated (fast) wspr.live spot validation process
 Incoming spots are validated against "fast" checks defined in folder live_checks.
 They are simple plausibility checks written in python not using any context but the actual spot.
 If any of this checks return a negative result the spot is marked as -10 in the validation_state column.
-If all validations are positive they get an validation score of 10.
+If all validations are positive they get a validation score of 10.

 ### Asynchronous "slow" spot validation.
 They are defined as SQL statements inside the manual_corrections folder and get directly applied against the dataset to correct errors or mark spots as bad if they are false decodes.
+Check files are named using a unique number and are executed in ascending order.
+The number of the last check executed is stored inside the applied_checks table.

 #### Correction rules
 * The correction file has to contain an explanation of what is wrong in the corresponding spots.
 If available the source of the knowledge must be specified.